 How did the party get to this new place?
 Well, they have no idea, and it may take quite a while before they figure it out.
 Tension has already mounted between party members because, to their chagrin, they’ve never met each other before and are having to learn to work together while the pressure’s on.
 It has already created some great conversations, especially when Lluc (played by Cassyus) was grilling Greg about his poorly targeted sleep spell.

-My purpjankoose in being sparse with the campaign details is to give my players a sense of wonder as they explore something completely new.
+My purpose in being sparse with the campaign details is to give my players a sense of wonder as they explore something completely new.
 Sure, there are some inescapable tropes laid down by the rules (Dwarves are greedy miners, Elves are aloof fairy-folk, etc.), but the construction of the world around them is brand new and completely unknown.
 I want the party to learn about the world together by experiencing it, rather than just reading about it.

 There’s one more perk to this idea: immersion.
 Because the characters were dropped into this unknown world just like the players, they, too, have no idea what’s going on around them.
 My least favorite question from a player always starts with “Do I know…?”
 However, in most settings, this is a necessary evil as a character has lived decades in a world a player may have only read about an hour ago.
 Now, though, my players and their characters are on the same page.
 If someone asks “Do I know who is married to the king?”
 I can respond with, “Good question.
 Do you?”
 This common level of knowledge between character and player helps to blur the line between gaming and immersion and will, hopefully, provide a much more enjoyable experience for everyone.